Chalazion Stye (Hordeolum) in Downtown Manhattan, NYC

-A chalazion stye, also called a hordeolum, can be a pain in the eyes.
-It’s uncomfortable and unsightly, and if you don’t get the appropriate chalazion stye treatment within a short period of time, it could have lasting effects on your vision.
-Never take chances with your eyes, not when you have access to the best optometrists and pediatric eye doctors in New York City at Eye Physicians in Downtown Manhattan.
-Call for hordeolum treatment at the first sign of a bump on the eyelid.
-They strive to get you in and out in under an hour.
+A chalazion (or stye), also called a hordeolum, can be a pain in the eyes.
+It’s uncomfortable and unsightly, and if you don’t get the appropriate chalazion stye treatment within a short period, it could have lasting effects on your vision.
+Never take chances with your eyes, not when you can access the best optometrists and pediatric eye doctors in New York City at Eye Physicians in Downtown Manhattan.
+Call for professional hordeolum treatment at the first sign of a bump on the eyelid.

 What Is a Chalazion Stye?